vi-k/pkglog/README.md

 > [!WARNING]
 > This README was written by AI.

-A lightweight, flexible logger designed for Dart packages.
+A lightweight, flexible logger designed specifically for Dart packages.

 `pkglog` provides a simple yet powerful logging abstraction for library authors.
 It allows you to instrument your package with logging capabilities